zheka2304/innercore-mod-toolchain/CONFIG.md

 ├─ optimizationLevel: -1 // value between -1..9, serves to unload scripts from memory
 ├─ setupScript: null // path to script that is triggered when unpacking project archive in mod browser │
-├─ sources: [] // directories for compiling scripts, such as launcher script to run or main.js │  └─ {}
+├─ sources: [] // directories for compiling scripts, such as launcher script to run or main.js, or scripts themselves │  └─ {}
 │     ├─ type // "main", "launcher", "preloader", "instant", "custom", "library" │     ├─ source // relative path to script or folder, /* format is supported to include subfolders in folder